marc-santos/clearpoint-todo/Solution.README.md

 ## Goal

+### Statement

+>**_We aim to create a platform that empowers team members to collaborate and perform at their best while balancing speed and quality to deliver value to our clients._**

+### Approach

 This implementation provides an overview of the engineering practices, principles, tools, and utilities employed by software and quality assurance engineers.
 Many of these elements are crucial for designing, developing, and testing applications that are maintainable, scalable, secure and ready for production.

-Our goal is to create a collaborative platform that empowers team members to perform at their best!

 ## Engineering practices and principles